 The Organization makes loans under the Micro-Enterprise Loan Program (MLP) to assist impoverished persons to become self-reliant, successful entrepreneurs in the country of Bangladesh.
 The loans are funded by donor restricted contributions, and amounts collected on these loans are reinvested in the MLP to fund future loans.
-Outstanding loan balances in the MLP represented 31% and 30% of total assets as of June 30, 2023 and 2022, respectively.
+Outstanding loan balances in the MLP represented 39% and 31% of total assets as of June 30, 2024 and 2023, respectively.

-Development loans receivable and the allowance for doubtful accounts were as follows as of June 30, 2023 and 2022 (in thousands):
+Development loans receivable and the allowance for credit losses were as follows as of June 30, 2024 and 2023 (in thousands):